GluuFederation/flex/docs/admin/recipes/add-claims-to-token.md

 ---
 tags:
   - administration
-  - test
   - token
   - claims
 ---

-## Steps to include user claims in id_token
+# How to include user claims in id_token

 1. Login to the Admin UI of the auth server (https://{auth-server-hostname}/admin).
 2. Using the left menu, go to `Auth Server ---> Auth server properties`.